-It is difficult to believe that it has been a little more than a year since COVID-19 changed the way we live and work.
+It is difficult to believe that it has been nearly two years since COVID-19 changed the way we live and work.
 When it was clear the virus was an issue, many people thought we would just need to “lay low” for a few weeks and then it would be business as usual.
 Unfortunately, that was far from what actually happened.

 Although the pandemic is not yet over, it does seem like we can all see a glimmer of light at the end of the tunnel.
-With precautions still being taken and three different vaccines now being widely distributed, people are starting to breathe a sigh of relief.
+With precautions still being taken and vaccines now being widely distributed, hope is on the horizon despite the rise of new variants.

 However, until the virus is a distant memory, the community can rest assured that everyone at The Conference Center at GTCC is staying up to speed with current guidelines and taking all precautions to make sure everyone who attends events at our facilities stays safe.

 A great event option to consider in today’s climate is a hybrid experience.
 A hybrid event offers attendees the opportunity to attend in person, virtually, or a combination of both.
-As the number of COVID-19 infections continue to show improvement in North Carolina, Governor Roy Cooper recently eased some of the COVID-19 restrictions.
-Meeting rooms, reception areas and conference spaces may be at 50% capacity indoors.
 Here are some tips to keep in mind and help you plan a successful hybrid meeting experience in today’s environment.